 4. Do proper failure analysis

 Setting up a proper CMMS or EAM build, connecting data and building risk based maintenance plans are a really good start.
 These actions can boost the performance of your production lines to an acceptable level and balance the efforts of your maintenance team between corrective and preventive activities.
 For continuous improvement potential add in equipment behavior analysis and subsequent actions.
+Leveraging advanced analytics and monitoring enables predictive quality, allowing you to anticipate and improve product outcomes while maintaining high operational efficiency.

 It is essential to a best-in-class APM approach to understand equipment behavior, review and improve maintenance activities and act upon learnings.
 Failure analysis is an indispensable brick of the house of asset performance.
 A thorough, tested method for failure analysis or Root Cause Analysis (RCA) should be used to fundamentally change the way of working.
+Implementing APM strategies helps optimize maintenance, prevent failures, and address production bottlenecks.
+In the context of maintenance and corrective actions, minimizing downtime is crucial to maintaining consistent production flow and maximizing uptime.

 5. Pay attention to your workforce